Silo // 2024

 More time is spent tracking down data and reviewing accuracy than reviewing actual applications.

-No two capital applicants are the same; each business has a unique background and requires specific information.
+No two applicants are the same; each business has a unique background and requires specific information.

 Users are generally hesitant with change; they’re comfortable with their current processes.